 As of the report date, the company has completed construction of its new corporate headquarters and has completed the relocation to the new building.
-The first significant obligation of Rain CII will be to produce \$18.6 million in payroll, excluding benefits, during 2015.
-The payroll obligations increase each year thereafter.
+Under the CEA, Rain CII's performance is assessed annually relative to payroll obligations.
+The most recent obligation included \$18.6 million in payroll for the 12-month period ending December 31, 2015.
+Rain CII generated \$19.1 million in payroll during this period, exceeding the performance requirement.
+The next obligation includes \$19.4 million in payroll for the 12-month period ending December 31, 2016.

 As of the report date, Rain CII was meeting or exceeding all current performance requirements in the CEA.
-The majority of the CEA performance requirements will become applicable in future years.